engineering team reviewing supplier drawings and production details during a China factory visit

 “They seem experienced.”

-These assumptions feel reasonable in the moment.
+These assumptions may sound reasonable during the visit.

 But they are not evidence.

-why supplier decisions fail before production
+This is why many supplier decisions fail before production begins.

-This is why many supplier problems only appear:
+This is why supplier problems often appear:

-During quotation clarification
+• during quotation clarification

-During sample approval
+• during sample approval

-During trial production
+• during trial production

-During delivery pressure
+• during delivery pressure

 By then, changing direction is already expensive.